MuhammadHussnainShaker/InterviewPrep/README.md

 #### Doubly
 It has a node and two pointers to the next and previous nodes.

+#### Circular
+It's last element's pointer points to the first element of the linked list forming a circular like structure.

 Time complexity between array and linked list.